idec-teams/2025_Evolution_Suisse_2025/docs/documentation/protocols.md

 ## Gibson Assembly
-Several designed plasmids required could not be assembled with Golden Gate cloning; therefore, Gibson assembly according to the following protocol was used:
+When the plasmid deaign did not allow for Golden Gate assembly, Gibson assembly was performed according to the following protocol:

 1. Desired plasmid digestion with a restriction enzyme of choice
 2. Gel purification and extraction of the correct PCR products (1-2% Agarose gel, PCR Clean-up kit obtained from Zymo research)